 You want something that reflects the vision and values of your church.
-You don't want to give one impression online and another in person.
-Make sure the theme has the ability to customize colors, fonts, background ect.
-Absolutely make sure that your theme has responsive design.
+You don’t want to give one impression online and another in person.
+Make sure the theme can customize colors, fonts, background, etc. Make sure that your theme has responsive design.
 That means that your website will resize itself based on the screen size of the device that is accessing your website.
 This is hugely important since many people use mobile phones and tablets to search online for something.
 This includes searching for your website.

-The basic WordPress website has the ability to create pages like a ministries page, beliefs page, service times page.
-It also can create blog posts like the pastors thoughts on his upcoming message, youth ministry reports ect.
-It also can create picture galleries.
+The primary WordPress website can create pages like a ministries page, beliefs page, service times page.
+It also can create blog posts like the pastor’s thoughts on his upcoming message; youth ministry reports etc. It also can create picture galleries.

 What you want to look for in a theme is customization.
-Does it allow you to have great sermon pages, a great upcoming event page, and features for you church staff ect.
+Does it allow you to have great sermon pages, a great upcoming event page, and features for your church staff, etc.?
 These are the things you want to look for.

 Avoid Proprietary Themes